OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 ![geojson examples](./images/geojson/geojson_examples.jpg)

 Each GeoJson file loads a *collection* of features, which will make up a group of rendered features in OpenSpace, that can be toggled on/off, et cetera.
 In OpenSpace, the contents of a file are loaded into one property owner that will show up under the globe in the user interface, under "GeoJson".
+Due to the similarity to [Globebrowsing Layers](./working-with-layers.md), we refer to these as "GeoJson Layers", or "Globe Geometry Layers".

 ## Adding GeoJson features to a globe
 There are two ways of adding GeoJson features to a selected globe: either directly from a .geojson file or by specifying a table in an OpenSpace asset.
 Once added, all content in a GeoJson file will appear as a component under "GeoJson" in the scene menu, as part of the globe it was added to.